mend/renovate-ce-ee/docs/read-only-fs.md

 # Read-only File Systems

-Support for read-only file systems is currently in testing.
+Support for read-only file systems is available from version 9.0.0

 To test it, follow these steps:

 ## Use pre-release EE images

-The custom images https://hub.docker.com/repository/docker/mend/renovate-ee-server and https://hub.docker.com/repository/docker/mend/renovate-ee-worker have been built to support read-only FS.
+The official release images:
-Use whatever is the latest `9.0.0-pre.x` tag available.
+* Community: `ghcr.io/mend/renovate-ce:9.0.0`

-The `-full` worker image is not yet supported.
+* Enterprise: `ghcr.io/mend/renovate-ee-server:9.0.0` and `ghcr.io/mend/renovate-ee-worker:9.0.0`

 ## Run the images in read-only mode

-Set both the Server and Worker images to run with read-only file systems (e.g. `readOnlyRootFilesystem ` in Kubernetes).
+Set both the Server and Worker images to run with read-only file systems (e.g. `readOnlyRootFilesystem` in Kubernetes).

 ## Map read-write volumes